reymon359/book-sentences/the-pragmatic-programmer/README.md

 # The Pragmatic Programmer.
 Your Journey to Mastery, 20th Anniversary Edition
-Andy Hunt and Dave Thomas - 2019
+## Andy Hunt and Dave Thomas - 2019

+# Table of contents

   - [Foreword](#foreword)
   - [From the Preface to the First Edition](#from-the-preface-to-the-first-edition)